 Protecting our nation from those who would do us harm is the first and most important responsibility of Congress.

-In the midst of turbulent times abroad, we must remain vigilant in deterring hostile nations and pursuing terrorist networks intent on bringing death and destruction to our country.
-We must also identify and eliminate vulnerabilities within our borders, ports, and critical infrastructure.
-As an ever-shrinking global community draws both our friends and our enemies closer, we must maintain our focus and commitment to protecting our national security.
+In the midst of turbulent times abroad, we must remain vigilant in deterring hostile nations and pursuing terrorist networks intent on harming our country.
+We must also identify and limit vulnerabilities within our borders, ports, and critical infrastructure.
+As an ever-shrinking global community and advancements in technology draw both our friends and our enemies closer, we must maintain our focus and commitment to protecting our national security.
+Protecting our nation means strengthening alliances with friendly nations and presenting a united front against adversaries, particularly those that sponsor or condone terrorist activities.

 National security also means increasing our capacity to respond to domestic emergencies and disasters and reducing our vulnerabilities abroad and at home.
 It means limiting our dependence on foreign oil and the unfriendly or unstable regimes that dominate the world’s oil supplies.

 - Rebuilding our Armed Forces, National Guard, and Reserves.
 Our men and women in uniform have consistently performed above and beyond the call of duty, but they have been overstretched by recent conflicts.
 We need to focus our defense budget on retooling and reinforcing our military capabilities and rewarding those who have sacrificed for this nation, regardless of their service branch.
-We also need to identify and eliminate wasteful spending and unnecessary programs to ensure fiscal responsibility and accountability in our defense budget, while fully providing our service members the tools they need to carry out their duties.
+We also need to identify and eliminate wasteful spending and unnecessary programs to ensure fiscal responsibility and accountability in our defense budget, while fully providing our service members with the tools and training they need to carry out their duties.
+Our military forces should be as cost-effective as possible, and that means investing in the National Guard with its dual federal and state missions.
+We need to ensure that our National Guard is capable and well-equipped for the full spectrum of missions, and I will oppose disproportionate reductions that target the Guard.

-- Increasing security at our borders, ports, and critical infrastructure sites.
+- Increasing security at our borders, ports, airports and critical infrastructure sites.
 This includes the screening of cargo entering U.S. ports, enacting effective security regulations for nuclear and chemical plants, and guarding our food supply.
-As the tragic collapse of the I-35W bridge demonstrated, disaster can strike when and where we least expect.
-We must provide our first responders and emergency personnel with the full resources they need to react to disasters, natural or intended.
+We must provide our first responders and emergency personnel with the full resources they need to respond to disasters, natural or manmade.
+We must also continue to do everything we can to strengthen security at airports and at train stations.
+We need to continue to focus our attention on enhancing aviation security and ensuring that our mass transit and rail systems are prepared for new, changing and more sophisticated threats.
+We must also ensure that our airports are safely screening passengers in an efficient way

 - Reaffirming our commitment to NATO and other international institutions that promote freedom and democracy.
 The United States must continue to lead the global community toward the common goals of peaceful exchange and interaction.
 International organizations and institutions can be vehicles for achieving our objectives and serving our national interests, and we must make the most of them.

 - Reducing our dependence on foreign oil.
-Our national security is held hostage by oil-producing nations whose policies and objectives often diverge from our own.
+Our national security is in part dependent on oil-producing nations whose policies and objectives often diverge from our own.
 Fostering stable and sustainable homegrown energy sources has great potential to increase our national security.
-Our energy agenda should include expanded incentives for biofuels, wind power, solar, and other sources of renewable energy, as well as domestic drilling, hydropower, nuclear, geothermal, and waste-to-energy technology.
-From the wind farms of southwestern Minnesota to the biofuels plants across our farming communities, Minnesotans know that these industries can create good jobs and strengthen our economy, in addition to reducing our dependence on foreign oil.
+Our energy agenda should include expanded incentives for biofuels, wind power, solar, and other sources of renewable energy, as well as domestic drilling, natural gas, hydropower, nuclear, geothermal, and waste-to-energy technology.
+Minnesotans know that the renewable fuels industry creates good jobs and strengthens our economy, in addition to reducing our dependence on foreign oil.
 We should be investing in the farmers and workers of the Midwest, not the oil cartels of the Middle East.

 Since coming to the Senate, I have fought to make America more secure by: